ScGPS/learngit/readme.txt

-This is a test file.232eeeeffffhelloworld!!!welcome!yes!ok!no bad!
+This is a test file.232eeeeffffhelloworld!!!welcome!yes!ok!no bad!yes good!